Drug information provided by: Micromedex

 If your condition does not improve or if it become worse, check with your doctor.

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
+This medicine may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis requires immediate medical attention.
-The most serious signs of this reaction are very fast or irregular breathing, gasping for breath, wheezing, or fainting.
+The most serious signs of this reaction are very fast or irregular breathing, gasping for breath, or fainting.
 Other signs may include changes in color of the skin of the face, very fast but irregular heartbeat or pulse, hive-like swellings on the skin, and puffiness or swellings of the eyelids or around the eyes.
 If these side effects occur, get emergency help at once.

 If you are taking another steroid medicine and will switch to Uceris™, check first with your doctor.
 This may increase your chance of having steroid withdrawal side effects, such as headache, loss of appetite, blurred vision, change in the ability to see colors (especially blue or yellow), or vomiting.